 Mizuho commits itself to environmentally-conscious action and to respecting internationally recognized human rights in Mizuho Code of Conduct, Environmental Policy, and Human Rights Policy (Figure 29).
-We have also established the Environmental and Social Management Policy for Financing and Investment Activity (ES Policy, Table 16) for the purpose of preventing and mitigating adverse impacts on the environment and society resulting from our financing and investment activity.
+We have also established the Environmental and Social Management Policy for Financing and Investment Activity (ES Policy, Table 16) for the purpose of preventing and mitigating adverse impacts on the environment and society resulting from our financing and investment activity30.
 The ES Policy identifies businesses and sectors that have a high likelihood of contributing to adverse impacts on the environment and society (See Appendix 3 for details of the ES Policy.)

-Figure 29: Position of the Environmental and Social Management Policy for Financing and Investment Activity
+Table 16: Overview of our Environmental and Social Management Policy for Financing and Investment Activity